Are you struggling with anxiety, depression, lack of motivation, anger, or relationship problems?

 Feel more relaxed and comfortable in social situations

-If you’re curious about EMDR or how we can work together to specifically treat your anxiety, depression, or anger... or if you’re interested in learning more about how trauma and/or attachment wounds may be triggering the symptoms that you’re struggling with, feel free to contact me to set up a free 30 minute consultation so we can discuss your concerns.
+If you’re curious about EMDR or how we can work together to specifically treat your anxiety, depression, or anger... or if you’re interested in learning more about how trauma and/or attachment wounds may be triggering the symptoms that you’re struggling with, feel free to contact me to set up a free 20 minute phone/video consultation so we can discuss your concerns.